What We Know About ASMs & Risk of Major Congenital Malformations and Adverse Neurodevelopmental Outcomes

 Guide Your Patients

 There are ASMs with a low risk of fetal malformations or adverse neurodevelopmental outcomes.
-These ASMs also present little risk to babies if parents take them while breastfeeding.
+These ASMs also present little risk to babies if women take them while breastfeeding.
 It is important to be very clear with patients about the existing research, what it shows, and what we don’t yet know.
-This level of transparency adds to your credibility.

 Patients considering pregnancy should be advised of the potential risks of certain ASMs on child development.
 However, patients should be reassured that there are options with little or no elevated risk to the fetus.
 Emphasize that they should not stop taking medication due to fear or perceived risk, as abrupt discontinuation can be harmful.
 Instead, a collaborative approach should be taken to assess the benefits and risks of ASMs for both the patient and the developing fetus.
-Ensure your patients are aware that a healthy pregnancy is achievable with planning for people with epilepsy.
+Ensure your patients with epilepsy are aware that a healthy pregnancy is achievable with some preparatory planning.